-I. ITS Conduit, of the type and install method specified.
+J. ITS Conduit, of the type and install method specified.

-- 1. Per linear foot.

-- 2. Payment is full compensation for:

-- a.
-The furnishing and installation of all conduits per the contract documents.
+- 1. Per linear foot. - 2.
+Payment is full compensation for: - a.
+The furnishing and installation of all conduits per the contract documents. - b.

-- b.
 Including all surface excavations or surface preparation work, repair or restoration of any disturbed areas to pre-construction conditions, proper water/moisture drainage materials. - c.
-Open trench installation is incidental to bored or plowed conduit installations and will not be paid for separately. - e d.
-Conduit mounting on new or existing infrastructure. - d e.
-Furnishing all materials, labor, equipment, and other incidental items necessary to meet the requirements of the contract documents
+Open trench installation is incidental to bored or plowed conduit installations and will not be paid for separately.

+- d.
+Boring in lieu of plowing is allowed at the Contractor's expense. - e.
+Conduit mounting on new or existing infrastructure. - f.
+Furnishing all materials, labor, equipment, and other incidental items necessary to meet the requirements of the contract documents.

-J. ITS Conduit, Lower in Place.
+K. ITS Conduit, Lower in Place.